thingsboard/thingsboard.github.io/docs/user-guide/tenant-profiles.md

 **Rule Engine executions** mean any execution of the rule node that belongs to the current Tenant.
 Processing of a single telemetry message may cause multiple Rule Engine executions.
 The platform will also count periodic messages produced by Generator nodes, etc.

-**JavaScript executions** mean any execution of the custom function defined by tenant administrators.
+**JavaScript executions** mean any execution of the custom function defined by Tenant Administrators.
 For example, processing of the “Script” filter or a transformation node, an invocation of the data converter, etc.

 **Data points storage days** are calculated for all time-series data points that are stored in the database.
 Platform multiplies the number of data points by the number of days those data points will be stored.
 The TTL parameter is used to extract the number of days to store the data.
 For example, if you store 3 data points for 30 days, this is 90 storage data point days.
-A system administrator is able to configure default TTL using the "**Default Storage TTL Days**" parameter in the tenant profile.
+A System Administrator is able to configure default TTL using the "**Default Storage TTL Days**" parameter in the tenant profile.
-A Tenant administrator is able to overwrite default TTL using the "**Save Timeseries**" ule node configuration or using the “TTL” parameter in the post telemetry request.
+A Tenant Administrator is able to overwrite default TTL using the "**Save Timeseries**" ule node configuration or using the “TTL” parameter in the post telemetry request.

 **Emails sent** means the number of emails that are sent from the rule engine using system SMTP provider (settings).
 Please note that the Tenant Administrator is able to define custom SMTP settings in both Community and Professional Editions of the platform.